Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Raster layer (file)/README.md

 ## How to use the sample

-When the sample starts, a raster will be loaded from a file and displayed in the map view.
+Upon launch, a raster will be loaded from a file and displayed in the map view.
+Pan and zoom to explore.

 ## How it works

 1. Create a `Raster` from a raster file.
 2. Create a `RasterLayer` from the raster.
-3. Add it as an operational layer with `map.getOperationalLayers().add(rasterLayer)`.
+3. Add the raster layer to the map's operational layers.

 ## Relevant API